Quality Management SystemsFood Safety & Quality Management Systems

 - Writing quality manual, policies, procedures, operating instructions and training staff.

-- I am trained to the latest version of the BRC Food Standard (Issue 8) and have a good working knowledge of requirements of the Standard and the Interpretation Guidelines.
+- I am trained to the latest version of the BRCGS Food Standard (Issue 8) and have a good working knowledge of requirements of the Standard and the Interpretation Guidelines.

 - Food Defence (internal malicious threats), Food Fraud (supply chain adulteration) and Food Safety Culture are some of the new and expanded elements of the Standard.

-The majority of manufacturing businesses in the UK are required to have a third party safety certification such as BRC, as part of a supplier approval process.
-Most major retailers, wholesalers, agents, brokers and food service chains require their suppliers to have BRC certification to ensure the products are produced under safe and controlled conditions.
+The majority of manufacturing businesses in the UK are required to have a third party safety certification such as BRCGS, as part of a supplier approval process.
+Most major retailers, wholesalers, agents, brokers and food service chains require their suppliers to have BRCGS certification to ensure the products are produced under safe and controlled conditions.

-Food businesses with top grades for BRC Food Safety can demonstrate to new and existing clients that the level of food safety within their operation is of a very high standard.
+Food businesses with top grades for BRCGS Food Safety can demonstrate to new and existing clients that the level of food safety within their operation is of a very high standard.

-By implementing the requirements of the BRC standard, you are following best practice for food safety and reducing the risk of costly product recalls and potential damage to your business and/or brand reputation.
+By implementing the requirements of the BRCGS standard, you are following best practice for food safety and reducing the risk of costly product recalls and potential damage to your business and/or brand reputation.